 Youth Volunteer Opportunities

 There are several ways youth can be involved with Como’s mission.

 The Nature Walk Program is a summer volunteer opportunity especially for youth with a strong interest in the natural world and a passion to share their knowledge with others.
 The program is open to students going into 7th grade through incoming 12th graders.
-The deadline for the application is March 11, 2020.
-Nature Walk applicants must fill out the documents below.
+We are no longer accepting applications for the Nature Walk program for summer of 2020.
+The deadline for applications was March 11th, 2020.

 Other Youth Volunteer Opportunities